New York's positive COVID-19 test rate inches up as cases climb in other states

 NEW YORK (Reuters) - The percentage of COVID-19 tests taken in New York state that have come back positive has inched up to 1.5%, Governor Andrew Cuomo said on Monday, a worrisome trend for the former epicenter of the U.S. coronavirus epidemic.

-The rise in positivity in New York above the 1% target comes as 27 other states recorded increases in the number of cases for two straight weeks.
+New York’s positivity rate had hovered around 1% for weeks, a hard-won metric after the state tallied thousands of cases per day during the peak of its outbreak in the spring.
+The rate’s uptick now comes as 27 other states recorded increases in the number of cases for two straight weeks.

-While New York’s positive test rate remains much lower than that of some Midwestern states, where 15% of tests have been coming back positive, it marks a significant uptick from the 1% or below it has been hovering around for weeks.

 “It’s basically Brooklyn, Orange and Rockland that are increasing this number,” Cuomo told reporters on Monday, adding that state health officials were looking into COVID-19 clusters in these locations.
 He said health officials were still trying to find a reason for the rise in those areas, all of them in the southern part of the state.